-All trips will have you fly into the Fairbanks International Airport, except for the Susitna River Retreat, for which you’ll fly into Anchorage.
-We recommend arriving to Fairbanks the day before your trip starts.
-We will pick you up from your hotel the morning of the starting date.
-We will arrive back to Fairbanks the evening of the last day of your trip.
+All trips will have you fly into the Fairbanks International Airport.
+We recommend arriving in Fairbanks the day before your trip starts.
+We will pick you up from your hotel at 10 a.m. the morning of the starting date.
+We will arrive back in Fairbanks on the evening of the last day of your trip.
 Arrival time is dependent on unpredictable factors such as weather, trail, and road conditions.
-In case of delay, do not book a flight out same day or next morning after your trip ends.
-You may appreciate a day or two to clean up, repack, and reflect on your adventure before traveling home.
+We usually have you back in Fairbanks by 7 p.m.
+In case of delay, do not book a flight out the same day or the next morning after your trip ends.
+You may also appreciate a day or two to clean up, repack, and reflect on your adventure before traveling home.

 Valuables & Extra Gear

 You are more than welcome to keep extra gear at Arctic Dog Adventure Co.
 However, I cannot guarantee its safety, or that the cat will not sleep on it.
 Alternatively, check with your hotel to see if they will store your luggage.